celer-network/sgn-v2-networks/docs/validator.md

     sgnd query staking delegation <val-eth-address> <val-eth-address>
     ```

-8. (Optional) Bond validator manually using the validator key

-    - **For validator key on local keystore JSON file**
+7. (Optional) If something went wrong and your validator is not bonded automatically, you can do so manually through the following command

     ```sh
-      sgnd ops validator bond --validator <val-eth-address> --keystore ~/.sgnd/eth-ks/val.json --passphrase <val-ks-passphrase>
+    sgnd ops validator bond
     ```

-    - **For validator key on MetaMask / hardware wallet**

-      - Find the staking contract on Etherscan and connect the validator address to "Write Contract".

-      - Find the `bondValidator` method and click "Write" to send the transaction.

     After a while, verify the status: